 Online content has the power to spread your message quickly and effectively, but if your message is misinterpreted, the wrong impression can also go viral.

-In this video we hear from a range of online content professionals working in social media platforms, blogs and podcasts to find out what they do before they post their content online.
+In this video, you hear from a range of online content professionals working in social media platforms, blogs and podcasts to find out what they do before they post their content online.

 What do you think?